gornostal/Modific/README.md

 ------------

 _Issue #9_: Sometimes disappear icons in the gutter and the tabs row.
 If you experience that, try to restart the editor (sometimes it helps).
+Or try to disable `autosave` setting.

 If you know exactly how to reproduce those issues, please write a comment [here](https://github.com/gornostal/Modific/issues/9).